dotnet/interactive/src/dotnet-interactive-vscode-insiders/README.md

 ## Variable Sharing + Variable Explorer

-Share variables from subkernel to subkernel via the `#!share` magic command that is easily generated from the variable explorer.
+Share variables from subkernel to subkernel via the `#!share` magic command that is easily generated from the Variable Explorer.
 Use the Variable Explorer to manage the state and value of your variables.

 ![Variable Sharing via Variable Explorer](https://github.com/dotnet/interactive/raw/main/images/VariableSharingExample.gif)